TIPWelcome to my CS205 lecture notes! Because the lecture is not in English, I will try my best to translate it.

 NOTEIn general, no implicit type conversions are applied when matching exceptions to

-clauses (though inheritance-based conversions are an exception, discussed later).
-If the thrown exception type DOSE NOT match anycatch
+catchclauses (though inheritance-based conversions are an exception, discussed later).
+If the thrown exception type DOSE NOT match anycatchclause’s parameter type, the program will terminate.

 1.3 Exception Handling and Resource Management (RAII)

-block (including destructors of objects in the current scope) is executed.
+When an exception occurs, the code between the exception point in the try block and the beginning of the catch block (including destructors of objects in the current scope) is executed.
 This process is called stack unwinding.
 This is very important for automatic resource management.

 RAII (Resource Acquisition Is Initialization) is a common C++ programming paradigm that binds the lifecycle of a resource to the lifecycle of an object.
 Resources are acquired during object construction and released during object destruction.